 The Contact Center's hours of operation are Monday-Friday from 7:00 a.m. to 9:00 p.m.
-Eastern Standard Time.
+Eastern Time.

-2.13.2 Finding Help for the eRA Commons Registration or eRA Commons Validation Processes eRA Commons customer support is also provided by the eRA Commons Helpdesk:
+2.16.2 Finding Help for the eRA Commons Registration or eRA Commons Validation Processes eRA Commons customer support is also provided by the eRA Commons Helpdesk:

-If help is needed with the eRA Commons registration process for the applicant organization and PDs/PIs or with the application validation process in the Commons after submission through Grants.gov, check the resources available on the Electronic Receipt website first: (http://era.nih.gov/ElectronicReceipt/).
+If help is needed with the eRA Commons registration process for the applicant organization and PDs/PIs or with the application validation process in the Commons after submission through Grants.gov, check first the resources available at Electronic Submission of Grant Applications (http://era.nih.gov/ElectronicReceipt/).